SciCompMod/memilio/pycode/memilio-simulation/README.md

 ## Stubs

 A stub file is a file containing a skeleton of the public interface of that Python module including classes, variables, functions and their types.
-They help by enabling autocompletes and type annotations. `pybind11-stubgen` is used to automaticly generate the stub files for the MEmilio Python Bindings and provide them as a seperate stubs-only package.
+They help by enabling autocompletes and type annotations. `pybind11-stubgen` is used to generate the stub files for the MEmilio Python Bindings and provide them as a separate stubs-only package.

-For installation you need to have `memilio.simulation` and `pybind11-stubgen` installed for your python interpreter.
-Then run [generate_stubs.py](tools/generate_stubs.py) to generate the stubs-only package and install it as `memilio-stubs`, e.g.
+For installing stubs you first need to install our package `memilio.simulation` and the external dependency `pybind11-stubgen` for your python interpreter.
+Then run [generate_stubs.py](tools/generate_stubs.py) to generate the stubs-only package and install it as `memilio-stubs`, e.g. from the [current folder](.)

 ```bash
 python ./tools/generate_stubs.py